shivckr/Data-Breaches-2018-Visualization-with-Tableau/README.md

 # Data-Breaches-2018-Visualization-with-Tableau
 Data set for this section: Data Breaches 2018 updated (.csv format).
-Folllowing questioned are answered using tableau visualization
+Folllowing questiones are answered using tableau visualization

 Questions
 1. Which sector has the maximum number of records stolen(make use of LOD calculations to